a living room affordable hotels and guesthouses in Dublin

 Location: Excellent – you’ll be close to many of Dublin’s popular city center attractions, and well over half of the rooms in The Harding Hotel have great views of Christ Church Cathedral across the street.

-Other Pluses: on-site gym.
+Other Pluses: Friendly staff.

 Get Wifi in Ireland with WiFicandy – take 10% off with code IOB10

-8. Kelly’s Hotel
+6. Kelly’s Hotel

 This family-run city center hotel, described by its owners as the “sharpest boutique hotel in the heart of Dublin’s city center,” is in the Creative Quarter, an area stretching from South William Street to George’s Street and from Lower Stephen’s Street to Exchequer Street.